 F5 Item

+[Use of the Storage Unit class to also express the situation when the Item is “smaller” than the physical object, as in multiple digital files on a single medium.
+It's also the "bound with" situation]

 Scope note: This class comprises physical objects that carry one or more instances of F24 Publication Expression.

 Examples: The physical features created on my PC’s hard drive when I clicked on the link <http://cidoc.ics.forth.gr/docs/cidoc_crm_version_4.0.pdf>, and thus downloaded a reproduction of the electronic file titled ‘Definition of the CIDOC Conceptual Reference Model… version 4.0’ that is stored on the ICS FORTH’s servers in Heraklion, Crete (F53)